wing-blazemeter/blazemeter-demo/README.md

 Once complete, the app will be available at e.g. http://localhost/~David/blazemeter-demo/app/

+Or, if you prefer, you can simply ``make app`` to run the app inside a Docker container.

 # CI/CD and Docker Integration
 See ``Makefile``.
 Create an ``.env`` file in your workspace as per the provided ``.env.sample`` in order to use ``make`` targets.